1ay1/vibe/SPECIFICATION.md

 **Invalid** (objects in arrays not allowed):
 ```
-# This is NOT valid VIBE syntax
+# ❌ This is NOT valid VIBE syntax - parser will reject this
 servers [
   {
     host server1.com
     port 8080
   }
 ]

+# ❌ Nested arrays also not allowed
+matrix [
+  [1 2 3]
+  [4 5 6]
+]
 ```

+**Error messages you'll see**:
+- `"Objects cannot be placed inside arrays.
+Use named objects instead."`
+- `"Arrays cannot be nested inside other arrays."`

 **Use this pattern instead**:
 ```